mevanoff24/MLChatbot/README.md

 ## In Progress
-- Web Hosting - AWS Lambda (coming soon!)
+- Web Hosting - AWS Lambda
-- Generic ChatBot - Sequence to Sequence with Attention - Tensorflow
+- Generic ChatBot - Sequence to Sequence with Attention - Tensorflow.
+Use another classifier to predict if the user's response is a programming question or general chat (and use ChatBot for general chat)
 - 'Rogue' agent.
 Generative Language Model agent to produce a legible english response.
 Language model trained on stack overflow answers.
 Using a pre-trained Language model from Wiki Articles

 ### TODO:
-- add docstrings
+- add docstrings in `app.py` and `utils.py`
 - improve READEME (metrics, more thorough this file)
-- put notebooks in specific folders
-- more comments